Welcome to my list of most frequently asked questions!

 - What is the worst toy you’ve ever tried?

-- What does your boyfriend think of all this, you trollop?
+- What does your partner think of all this, you trollop?
+How about your parents?

 - How can I get into reviewing?